quicwg/base-drafts/draft-ietf-quic-http.md

 root of the tree cannot be reprioritized.
-A PRIORITY frame sent on a request stream with the Prioritized Element Type set to any value other than `11` or which expresses a dependency on a request with a greater Stream ID than the current stream MUST be treated as a stream error of type HTTP_MALFORMED_FRAME.
+A PRIORITY frame sent on a request stream with the Prioritized Element Type set to any value other than `11` or which expresses a dependency on a request with a greater Stream ID than the current stream MUST be treated as a connection error of type HTTP_MALFORMED_FRAME.
 Likewise, a PRIORITY frame sent on a control stream with the Prioritized Element Type set to `11` MUST be treated as a connection error of type HTTP_MALFORMED_FRAME.

 When a PRIORITY frame claims to reference a request, the associated ID MUST identify a client-initiated bidirectional stream.
 A server MUST treat receipt